astralspiral/the-gamble/readme1st.txt

 # the best hazadard game fr ong
 bruh

-just download "the uh the gambling" folder and put it on your desktop or idk somnewhere open the folder and run the (gamble.exe) executable.
+you can run the "uh the gambling" folder and put it on your desktop or idk somnewhere then open the folder and run the (gamble.exe) executable.

+or you can download the .rar file and the folder'll be inside it then run the gamble.exe executable as follows

 have fun :-3